uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ![Tree Height by Region.](images/E_TreeHt_Region.png){#fig:E_TreeHt_Region width=5in}

 Thirdly, a barplot depicting the average land use (which was calculated by rounding the mean land use type across species, where land use contains the following categories: 1=single family residential, 2=multi-family residential, 3=industrial/institutional/large commercial, 4=park/vacant/other, 5=small commercial, 6=transportation corridor) was created to visualize which species might be more commonly associated with a land use type.
-Based on the results in Fig. X, it appears that some tree species are more frequently linked to specific land use types (i.e., evergreen ash trees to small/commercial land uses or both willow acacia and japanese maple to single family residential land uses).
+Based on the results in Fig. @fig:E_MeanLandUse_Species_barplot, it appears that some tree species are more frequently linked to specific land use types (i.e., evergreen ash trees to small/commercial land uses or both willow acacia and japanese maple to single family residential land uses).

 ![Tree Species by Average Land Use.](images/E_MeanLandUse_Species_barplot.png){#fig:E_MeanLandUse_Species_barplot width=5in}

 Additionally, the correlations among tree height, DBH, crown height, and leaf area were further explored to illustrate quantitative factors that urban planners might consider when redesigning a site.
 Moreover, the US Forest Service Research Archives, from which the raw tree data was obtained, describes how variables such as tree age can be used to predict a species diameter at breast height (dbh), which can in turn predict tree height, crown diameter, crown height, leaf area, and tree age (https://data.nal.usda.gov/dataset/urban-tree-database) [note: citations will be updated formally!].
-Extending the investigation to include these considerations, tree height, DBHm crown height, and leaf area variables were selected and their correlations calculated.
+Extending the investigation to include these considerations, tree height, DBH, crown height, and leaf area variables were selected and their correlations were calculated.
 The following graphs depict marginal histograms, which are useful in explaining the distributions of each variable as well as how they are correlated.

 ![Marginal Histogram of DBH and Tree Height.](images/E_MargHist_DBH_Ht.png){#fig:E_MargHist_DBH_Ht width=5in}